English

 the Ministry of Land, Infrastructure, Transport and Tourism; NEDO; Nippon Kaiji Kyokai (ClassNK); and many other organizations

-Associate Professor Takanori Uchida
+Professor Takanori Uchida

 (Director of the Department of Multiscale Offshore Wind Environment Research / Research Institute for Applied Mechanics (RIAM)